Mahāsaṅghika Vinaya

 To accept food mindfully should be trained.

-To accept soup and rice equally should be trained.
+To accept curries and rice equally should be trained.

 Not to eat turning food in the mouth should be trained.